awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 + Ensure that there is a route that sends internet traffic to the NAT gateway\.
 + Ensure that there isn't a more specific route that's sending internet traffic to other devices, such as a virtual private gateway or an internet gateway\.

-### Internet Connection Drops After 5 Minutes<a name="nat-gateway-troubleshooting-timeout"></a>
+### Internet Connection Drops After 350 Seconds<a name="nat-gateway-troubleshooting-timeout"></a>

-If a connection that's using a NAT gateway is idle for 5 minutes or more, the connection times out\.
-To prevent the connection from being dropped, you can initiate more traffic over the connection or enable TCP keepalive on the instance with a value smaller than 300 seconds\.
+If a connection that's using a NAT gateway is idle for 350 seconds or more, the connection times out\.
+To prevent the connection from being dropped, you can initiate more traffic over the connection or enable TCP keepalive on the instance with a value less than 350 seconds\.

 ### IPsec Connection Cannot Be Established<a name="nat-gateway-troubleshooting-ipsec"></a>